AliMehdiAbdi/YT-TG-Upload/README.md

 # YT-TG-Upload

 A Python tool that allows you to download YouTube videos in your preferred quality and automatically upload them to a Telegram channel.
+The codebase has been refactored into a modular structure for better maintainability.

 ![Python](https://img.shields.io/badge/Python-3.7%2B-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)